Arielxbp/university_notes/Università/Third Year/Cybersecurity/Rielaborato.md

 An alternative can be the ISP tracing packet flow back to the source to stop them, but this can be quite difficult and time consuming.

+# Web Security

+TBD

+# Symmetric Encryption

+The main purpose of cryptography is to __alter__ a message so that only the intended recipients can alter it back to then read the original message.

+Other purposes of cryptography are:
+- Preserving confidentiality.
+- Authenticating sender and receiver of messages.
+- Facilitate the message integrity.
+- To ensure that the sender will not be able to deny the act of sending his message (non-repudiation).

+## Symmetric Cryptosystem

+The main idea is that we assume the communication channel is __insecure__ and can be eavesdropped.

+So the sender and the receiver will use:
+- A secret key $K$.
+- An encryption function $E_{k}(P)$.
+- A decryption function $D_{k}(C)$.
+- The actual message, as a plaintext.

+The sender before sending the message, will encrypt the plaintext with the key by using the encryption function.
+The result is a __ciphertext__ that has the same length as the plaintext.

+The receiver receives the ciphered text, and will use the decryption function to decrypt the ciphertext.
+He has the same key used by the sender to encrypt the message, and will use it inside the decrypt function.

+### Efficiency

+Both functions $E_{k}$ and $D_{k}$ should have __efficient__ algorithms.

+### Consistency

+All messages encrypted by using the encryption functions __need__ to be the same original message after passing them to the decryption function.$$D_{k}(E_{k}(P))=P$$

+## Brute force Attack

+For the attacker to perform a brute force attack, he is required to have some knowledge about the structure of the plaintext that he is trying to decrypt.

+The attacker will try all the possible keys for the decryption and will try to determine if the obtained result is a likely plaintext.

+### Countermeasure

+Every key should be a sufficiently long random value to make exhaustive search attacks almost impossible.

+## Types of attacks

+An attacker may have:
+- A collection of ciphertext.
+- A collection of plaintext/ciphertext pairs.
+- A collection of plaintext/ciphertext pairs for plaintexts selected by the attacker.
+- A collection of plaintext/ciphertext pairs for ciphertexts selected by the attacker.

+## Symmetric Key Cryptography

+This type of cryptography uses:
+- Substitution, where each character in the text is __replaced__ by another character of the same or different alphabet.
+- Transposition, where the __order__, but not the value of the characters in the text is changed.

+### Caesar cipher (Substitution)

+The Caesar cipher is a simple substitution cipher that works by:
+- Replacing each character in the plain text with the character $3$ positions forward in the alphabet.
+- And if the end of the alphabet is reached, start over in the alphabet.

+Alternatives can be instead of using the next $3$ positions,  any other number.
+This is considered then the key to decrypt a ciphered text done by a Caesar cipher.

+## Weakness and Improvement

+With cyclic permutation, it is easy to find the key as there are only $N$ possibilities to try, where $N$ is the number of characters in the alphabet.

+So an improvement over it can be by using __random permutation__ of the alphabet, where we map every letter of the alphabet with another but random letter.

+In this way a single alphabet can yield $26!$ combinations.

+## Frequency Analysis (Cryptanalysis)

+By doing a frequency analysis, single alphabet subsitution characters can be analyzed by calculating the frequencies of characters in a ciphertext, and comparing the frequencies of characters in typical texts of the same language.

+## Poly-Alphabetic Ciphers

+It is still relatively easy to find the key in a random permutation with single alphabet.

+So instead we can use a poly-alphabetic substitution cipher:
+- The word will work as key, because it will determine the displacement of designated character that will replace the plaintext character.

+In this way, the same character in the plaintext may be represented by a different designated character.

+### Cyclic permutation (Example of poly-alphabetic cipher)

+We assign $2$ random letters as the key for $2$ coding.

+It works by:
+- Replacing the plaintext letter with a mapped letter from the first coding or the second coding based on the position, even or odd, of the plaintext letter.

+(___insert example image here___)

+### Vigenére Code

+### One-time pad

+#### Weaknesses

+## Transposition Ciphers

+This ciphering is done by changing the order of the letters in the message.